postmodern/ruby-install/doc/man/ruby-install.1.md

 	Specifies any additional patches to apply.

 `--no-reinstall` *DIR*
-	Skip installation if another Ruby is detected in same location
+	Skip installation if another Ruby is detected in same location.

 `-v`, `--version`
 	Prints the current ruby-install version.